 - Pellets offer a simple, effective way to lay out mouse poison.
-You can use them in combination with bait stations, but individual pellets are also small enough to fit in crevices where other mouse poison options cannot.
+You can use these mouse poison baits in combination with bait stations, but individual pellets are also small enough to fit in crevices where other mouse poison options cannot.
 This ensures that all frequent travel routes can be properly covered.

-- Chunks (or blocks) are ideal for mounting on the exterior wall of your home, keeping it away from other animals.
+- Chunks (or blocks) are ideal for mounting on the exterior wall of a home, keeping the poison away from other animals.
 They are not easily moved, so you won’t accidentally sweep them up.

 Any mouse poison you choose will come with the manufacturer’s directions for use and the exact dosage required to kill a mouse.

-The quantity of poison needed for your infestation depends on the size of the infestation, the size of the affected area, and the frequency of infestation.
+The quantity of poison needed for an infestation depends on the size of the infestation, the size of the affected area, and the frequency of infestation.

 The active ingredient in a mouse poison determines how the poison acts inside the system of the mouse and how it ultimately kills the mouse.

-- Calcium releasers kill mice in one to three days by steadily releasing excess calcium into the bloodstream of the mouse.
-This slowly calcifies the arteries and cardiovascular system causing death.
+- Calcium releasers kill mice in 1 to 3 days by steadily releasing excess calcium into the bloodstream of the mouse.
+This slowly calcifies the arteries and cardiovascular system, causing death.

 - Anticoagulants are the most frequently used in residential applications.
-These poisons prevent the coagulation or clotting in the blood of the mouse, causing the mouse to bleed internally for between six to seven days until they succumb to the bleeding and die.
-These poisons are very likely to cause death or severe injury if the affected mouse is eaten by another animal, including your pets.
+These poisons prevent the coagulation or clotting in the blood of a mouse, causing the mouse to bleed internally for between 6 and 7 days until it succumbs to the bleeding and dies.
+These poisons are very likely to cause death or severe injury if the affected mouse is eaten by another animal, including pets.

-- Calcium releasers take a bit longer to work, with a working time of one to three days.
+- Calcium releasers take a bit longer to work, with a working time of 1 to 3 days.

-- Anticoagulants take between six to seven days to kill the mouse after it has eaten a lethal amount.
+- Anticoagulants take between 6 and 7 days to kill a mouse after it has eaten a lethal amount.

 Additional Pest Control

-Most mouse poisons can work just as well against a variety of other rodents including moles, rats, squirrels, chipmunks, and field voles.
-If you know you have a mouse problem and suspect other rodents trying to take up residence in your home, then a broad spectrum poison is a great way to treat both issues at the same time.
+Most mouse poisons can work just as well against a variety of other rodents, including moles, rats, squirrels, chipmunks, and field voles.
+If you know you have a mouse problem and suspect other rodents are trying to take up residence in your home, then a broad-spectrum poison is a great way to treat both issues at the same time.

 Refer to the manufacturer’s recommendations to identify what pest infestations the poison will be effective at handling and species-specific dosage.
 The dosage requirements will differ between species due to size differences and other species-specific variations that can change the way the poison is ingested or activated.

-Whenever you use a poison, or any other dangerous pest solution, safety should be a primary concern, especially when children or pets are involved.
-Most mouse poisons are made with broad spectrum toxins that are dangerous to humans and other animals.
+Safety should be a primary concern whenever you employ poison or any other dangerous pest solution, especially when children or pets are involved.
+Most mouse poisons are made with broad-spectrum toxins that are dangerous to humans and other animals.
 Even those made to be pet- and child-safe are not good to ingest; consult a Poison Control Center immediately if they are accidentally eaten.

-Bait stations help shield pets and kids from the mouse poison, though refillable bait stations can be opened with enough time as they’re designed to be reused.
-Disposable bait stations are one of the safest methods for households with kids and pets, because they cannot be opened.
+Bait stations help shield pets and kids from mouse poison, though refillable bait stations can be quickly opened since they’re designed to be reused.
+Disposable bait stations are one of the safest methods for households with kids and pets because they cannot be opened.